Skip links

 1. Conducting Security Assessments:

-• Performing penetration tests to identify vulnerabilities.
+• Performing thinking tests to identify vulnerabilities.

-• Evaluating system configurations and user permissions.
+• Evaluating system configurations and users permissions.

 2. Monitoring Network Activity: